devopsdunkin/terraform-provider-nagios/docs/resources/resource_servicegroup.md

 ## Overview

 This resource manages Nagios servicegroups.
-Servicegroups are used to logically group services together that may share a similar function or provide checks for a specific type of server.
+It can be used to create, update and delete service groups, as well as manage all attributes currently supported by Nagios.

 Refer to the object definition for [servicegroups](https://assets.nagios.com/downloads/nagioscore/docs/nagioscore/3/en/objectdefinitions.html#servicegroup) from Nagios to learn more

 ## Example